backstage/backstage/docs/dls/contributing-to-storybook.md

 ## Running locally

-Go to `packages/storybook`, run `yarn install` and install the dependencies, then run the following on your command line: `yarn start`
+Go to `storybook`, run `yarn install` and install the dependencies, then run the following on your command line: `yarn start`

 ![Storybook command startup](../assets/dls/running-storybook.png)